George Selwyn (bishop of New Zealand): Bishop in New Zealand

-Later in 1844 Selwyn decided to move some 160 mi south to Tāmaki near Auckland where he bought 450 acre of land, giving it the name of Bishop's Auckland.
+Later in 1844 Selwyn decided to move some 160 mi south to West Tamaki near Auckland where he bought 450 acre of land, giving it the name of Bishop's Auckland.
 The party left on 23 October and arrived in Auckland on 17 November.
 The staff and students lived in huts at the head of the Purewa Creek which served as the port while the college was constructed upstream.
 The first buildings were built of scoria, with the kitchen / dining hall erected in 1846, but additional buildings were constructed in wood.
 The Collegiate Chapel was consecrated in 1847.
 During the first six months of 1845 Selwyn was away for much of the time and management of the settlement, and particularly the schools, fell to Cotton.